icloud-photos-downloader/icloud_photos_downloader/README.md

 ## Error on first run

-The first time you run the script, you will probably see an error message like this:
+When you run the script for the first time, you might see an error message like this:

 ```
 Bad Request (400)
 ```

-This error usually means that Apple's servers are getting ready to send you data about your photos.
-This process can take around 5-10 minutes, so please wait a few minutes, then try again.
+This error often happens because your account hasn't used the iCloud API before, so Apple's servers need to do some work to prepare some information about your photos.
+This process can take around 5-10 minutes, so please wait a few minutes and try again.

-(If you are still seeing this message after 30 minutes, then please open an issue on GitHub.)
+If you are still seeing this message after 30 minutes, then please open an issue on GitHub and post all of the output from the script.

 ## Run once every 3 hours using Cron